How Much Is Child Support in New Jersey for 3 Children?

 What Factors Can Influence the Amount?

 While the child support guidelines offer a framework, New Jersey family law judges can deviate from them when appropriate.
-Some factors that may influence the child support amount for three children include:
+Some factors that may influence the child support amount for 3 kids include:

 Ultimately, the court’s goal is to ensure that the child support order is in the best interests of the children and fairly reflects both parents’ financial contributions.